 A miscarriage in the first few weeks can start like a period, with spotting or bleeding and mild cramps or backache.
-This can progress to heavy bleeding with blood clots and quite severe cramping pains.
+This can progress to heavy bleeding, with blood clots and quite severe cramping pains.
 With a later miscarriage, you may go through an early labour.

 If you bleed or begin to have pains at any stage of pregnancy, contact your GP or midwife.
 You should also contact your local early pregnancy unit (though they may want a referral from your GP before they see you).
 Find hospital maternity units near you.

 If you are more than six weeks pregnant, you may be referred for an ultrasound scan to see if your baby has a heartbeat.
 Sometimes the bleeding stops by itself and your pregnancy will carry on quite normally.
-Find out more about bleeding and pain in early pregnancy.
+Find out about bleeding and pain in early pregnancy.

 Some women find out that their baby has died only when they have a routine scan.
 If they have had no pain or bleeding, this can come as a terrible shock, especially if the scan shows that the baby died days or weeks before.
-This is called a missed miscarriage, or sometimes a silent miscarriage.
+This is called a missed miscarriage or a silent miscarriage.

-Some women find out at a routine scan that they have a molar pregnancy, which means the pregnancy has not been successful and a baby will not develop.
+Some women find out at a routine scan that they have a molar pregnancy, which means that the pregnancy has not been successful and a baby will not develop.
 This is not the same as a miscarriage.
 Surgery is needed to remove the molar pregnancy and careful follow up is required to ensure all the pregnancy has been removed.